ClickHouse/ClickHouse/docs/en/sql-reference/statements/create/table.md

 ## Temporary Tables

 :::note
-Please note that on ClickHouse Cloud, temporary tables are not replicated.
+Please note that temporary tables are not replicated.
 As a result, there is no guarantee that data inserted into a temporary table will be available in other replicas.
-The primary use case where temporary tables can be useful in ClickHouse Cloud is for querying or joining small external datasets during a single session.
+The primary use case where temporary tables can be useful is for querying or joining small external datasets during a single session.
 :::

 ClickHouse supports temporary tables which have the following characteristics: